 #2.
 Debian Linux

-Debian is one type of various Linux operating systems that have been around for a long time since 1999 and continue to be developed regularly every year until now entering version 8.
+Debian is one type of various Linux operating system that has been around for a long time since 1999 and continues to be developed regularly every year until now entering version 8.

 If you are looking for an operating system that is suitable for server computers or for admin computers.
 Then the answer is the Debian Linux operating system because this operating system is indeed suitable if it is made as a server or admin computer.

 This type of Linux operating system is not suitable for personal purposes because its function is more for use on server and admin computer systems.